 All colleges will complete the same application and indicate what type of college they are.
 Schools can choose one bin style from a menu of different styles designed for various campus settings.
 Schools are encouraged to request the full number of bins they need, but in most cases the grant awards will provide bins to target a specific area or group of buildings on campus.
 Applicants will be notified whether a grant has been awarded.
 Arrangements will be made to ship the awarded bins directly to the recipient campuses in early summer at no cost to the college.
 The grant program awards recycling bins which become the property of the institution.
 No direct funding is provided.

 What are the responsibilities of the colleges and universities that receive a grant?

 Recipient campuses are responsible for implementing all collection and processing arrangements.
-Grant recipients are expected to track and submit weights for the quantity of recyclables collected in two reports, one in August 2014 followed by a second, final report in July 2015.
+Grant recipients are expected to track and submit weights for the quantity of recyclables collected in two reports, the first due six months after receiving the grant followed by a second, approximately one year after receiving the bins.
 Recipients are also expected to recognize their grant award through campus and local media communications in coordination with grant administrators.

 What types of bins are available?

 A complete list of available bins will be posted once the 2015 application period opens.